larscarl/hicc/README.md

 ## Files
 - `hicc_dataset.csv` — core table (Post IDs/URLs, annotations, scores, model verdicts).
 - `rehydrate_tweets.py` — utility to reconstruct tweet text into a working copy (**see Quickstart**).
-- `paper/HICC.pdf` — camera-ready PDF of the KONVENS 2025 paper.
+- `paper/HICC.pdf` — camera-ready PDF of the paper accepted at KONVENS 2025 for an oral presentation.

 **Policy note (X / formerly Twitter):** Redistribution must be limited to IDs and derived metadata.
 Content must be rehydrated via the official API subject to access rights.
 Please follow the current X policy linked above.